Happy Birthday America! Today, I am sharing 4th of July decorating ideas of how I decorate our farmhouse for FREE for Independence Day!

 The older I get, the more I like my decorations to be double duty.

-Rather than buy a lot of specific patriotic decor (other than flags), I reuse items from around our home without spending any money.
+Rather than buy a lot of specific patriotic decor (other than flags), I like to reuse items from around our home year after year without spending any money on new “decorations.”

 This year I kept my 4th of July decorating to just 2 rooms, our front porch and living room.

 It’s amazing how little ones can really think outside the box.
-It was her idea to add colored pencils to the blue mason jar :).
-I definitely would not have thought of using pencils to decorate with!
+It was her idea to add colored pencils to the blue mason jar 🙂

-After collecting the pencils, she jumped to the task of drawing a flag.
+After collecting the pencils, she jumped to the task of drawing a flag to use to decorate with.

 Even Moose wanted to help with the decorating, 🙂 Ha, just kidding he was more interested in being apart of the decor.

-Vintage croquet and bocce balls are fun and unexpected decoration on our coffee table.
+Vintage red, white & blue croquet & bocce balls in a wooden dough bowl are fun & unexpected decoration on our coffee table.

-White hydrangeas in a ball jar are always a good idea no matter what time a year.
+White hydrangeas in a ball or mason jar are always a good idea no matter what time a year for farmhouse decor.

-Thankfully ours have started blooming so I can decorate with them now till the fall.
+Thankfully ours have just started blooming so I can decorate with them now till through the fall.

-A red lantern, candles and a few american flags give color and warmth to our fireplace mantel.
+A red lantern, candles and a few american flags give color and warmth to our fireplace mantel for 4th of July decorating.

 I also included the DIY patriotic sign I made a few years back because you can never have too much red, white and blue for the 4th of July!